maheesha999/dc-chanelling/README.md

 ✨ We are excited to present our project! ✨

-Welcome to our Smart Healthcare Platform, where you can seamlessly book doctor appointments, schedule checkups from tailored health packages, and consult specialists from home.
-Our system ensures lifelong medical records, tracking your vaccinations, lab reports, and health history from birth to adulthood.
-Doctors and admins efficiently manage appointments, review cases, and update patient details, while lab reports are securely uploaded for easy access.
-Experience a smart, connected, and comprehensive healthcare journey—right at your fingertips! 🚀💙
+Welcome to our **Smart Ayurvedic Healthcare Platform**, where you can effortlessly book appointments with experienced Ayurvedic doctors.
+Patients can log in, explore suitable doctor categories, and find the **nearest specialist** based on location.
+Our platform also offers an **herbal store**, allowing you to purchase authentic Ayurvedic products directly from our inventory.
+Stay connected with your health by tracking your appointments, while administrators efficiently manage doctor profiles, appointments, and patient records.
+Experience a seamless, traditional healing journey—**personalized, accessible, and powered by Ayurveda!** 🌿💚
 **Thank you for visiting our repository!** ❤️